They say nothing is certain in life except two things – death and taxes.

 There are annual caps – or limits – on how much money you can contribute towards super, both in terms of pre-tax ‘concessional’ contributions and after-tax ‘non-concessional’ contributions.

-Both these caps are going up, so if you have any spare funds, you’ll be able to move more of your money into super’s low-tax environment.
+Both these caps have gone up, so if you have any spare funds, you can move more of your money into super’s low-tax environment.

-This means if you have less than $1.66m in your super on 30 June 2024, you might be able to bring forward three years of non-concessional contributions (NCC) up to $360,000.
+This means if you had less than $1.66m in your super on 30 June 2024, you might be able to bring forward three years of non-concessional contributions (NCC) up to $360,000.

 If you’re lucky enough to have more than $1.66m in your super, these bring-forward rules change – see the table below.